uber-web/math.gl/modules/web-mercator/docs/README.md

 # Overview

-> The `viewport-mercator-project` module was added to `@math.gl/web-mercator` on Oct 1, 2019.
-It previously resided in a separate repository.
-See the original [release history](https://github.com/uber-common/viewport-mercator-project/blob/master/docs/whats-new.md)
+> The `@math.gl/web-mercator` module is the new home for the now archived[`viewport-mercator-project`](https://github.com/uber-common/viewport-mercator-project/blob/master/docs/whats-new.md) repository, as of Oct 1, 2019.

-Projection and camera utilities supporting the Web Mercator Projection.
-At its core this is a utility for converting to and from map coordinates (i.e. latitude, longitude) to screen coordinates and back.
+The `@math.gl/web-mercator` module offers projection and camera utilities supporting the spherical Web Mercator Projection.
+At its core, this is a utility for converting to and from map coordinates (i.e. latitude, longitude) to screen coordinates and back.

 ## Who is this for?